TEL: Low-Latency Failover Traffic Engineering in Data Plane: Related Work

 \section{Related Work}

 In this section, we give a summary of different types of failures that have been proposed on the data plane (see Section~\ref{sec:data-plane}) and the control plane (see Section~\ref{control-plane}).
-Literally, the failure targets to the Layer 2 (L2) and Layer 3 (L3) switches.
 The failure on the L2 switch can be detected in legacy networks that require at least 20 milliseconds~\cite{RFC7419}.
 Considering even 20 milliseconds of delay in detecting failure results in losing a considerable amount of traffic while having Tbps of traffic~\cite{RFC7419,RFC8562}.